The Great Tech Disconnect

 - J.C.
 Penney's Q2 EPS loss consensus increased 5%.
 Its 2017 EPS consensus fell by 2%.

-- Macy's' Q2 EPS consensus remained unchanged.
+- Macy's Q2 EPS consensus remained unchanged.
 Its 2017 EPS consensus fell by 1%.

-- Kohl's' Q2 EPS consensus remained unchanged.
+- Kohl's Q2 EPS consensus remained unchanged.
 Its 2017 EPS consensus increased by 1%.

 - Nordstrom's Q2 EPS consensus remained unchanged.
 Its 2017 EPS consensus remained unchanged.